Head-to-head

 Fohen wins on design and value.
 For tea, coffee and rinsing tasks, 98°C is indistinguishable from 100°C at the cup.
 Fohen's design-led range competes with Quooker on visual quality at challenger pricing.
 If you want a beautiful tap on a more sensible budget, Fohen is honest value.

 Watch the marketing claims on both sides.
-Fohen used to advertise lifetime warranties; current warranty is 2 years standard, extendable to 3 or 4.
-Quooker's 7-year cover applies only to the tank, not the tap.
+Fohen used to advertise lifetime warranties; its current warranty is 2 years standard, extendable to 5 on a paid tier.
+Quooker is a flat 2 years on tap and tank, with no registration extension: its SWAP scheme is a paid replacement of an out-of-warranty tank, not the 7-year cover sometimes claimed.
 Both are reasonable; both have been muddled in marketing.
 Read the small print before buying.